 In 2016, the park service announced a new system for distributing parking passes for the synchronous firefly viewing event.

-In past years, the park service had sold vehicle passes online on a first-come first-serve basis.
-Though the parking pass is only $1.50, it's notoriously difficult to get one.
+In past years, the park service had sold vehicle passes online on a "first-come, first-serve" basis.
+Though the parking pass is only $2.75, it's notoriously difficult to get one.

 Because demand is incredibly high and space is limited, the reservation system often crashed and parking passes were sold out in a matter of minutes.